 If you want a little luxury after a day spent hiking, diving and exploring Saba, the Queen's Garden Resort is your place.
 This hillside hotel overlooks The Bottom (Saba's capital) from a 1,200-foot perch, with views of mountains, rainforests, and the Caribbean.
 With just a dozen guest suites (even the smallest has more than 500 square feet of living space), you're guaranteed plenty of elbow room and attentive service.
 For even more privacy, book the Queen's Villa, a Japanese-style villa with three bedrooms and a private pool and jacuzzi.
 The hotel restaurant features fine dining on West Indian and international cuisine using fresh, sustainable ingredients and accompanied by an extensive wine list.
 Hotel amenities include a pool, fitness room, in-room massages, yoga and cooking classes, a pool table, and a library.

 Planning a Saba dive vacation?
 Check out Saba Divers' Scout's Place Resort, owned by the husband-and-wife team of dive instructors Barbara and Wolfgang Tooten.
-The Windwardside hotel (you can walk to town) features standard and deluxe rooms and cottages, plus a private pool, a bar and terrace restaurant serving local cuisine with nightly specials, and of course a dive center with packages that include accommodations and diving on excursions out of Fort Bay.
+The resort features standard and deluxe rooms and cottages, plus a private pool, a bar, and a terrace restaurant serving local cuisine with nightly specials, and, of course, a dive center with packages that include accommodations and diving on excursions out of Fort Bay.

 Immerse yourself in Saba's village life with a stay at the Cottage Club, located in the heart of Windwardside.
 Ten guest cottages surround the property's Grand House, on a hillside sloping toward the sea.
 Each cottage has a balcony facing the Caribbean and is outfitted with a bedroom, living room, bathroom, and kitchen.
 Amenities include an optional breakfast service, swimming pool, and a guest lounge in the Grand House equipped with free wifi.

-With eight hillside cottages, El Momo offers the typically awesome Saba views of mountains and ocean at bargain prices -- cottages start at $50 nightly for singles, $65 for doubles.
-Breakfast is served daily and the owners will even pack you a lunch if you're heading out for a hike; come back at the end of the day and the resort's pool and hammocks await.
+With eight hillside cottages, El Momo offers the typically awesome Saba views of mountains and ocean at bargain prices -- cottages start at $50 nightly for singles and $65 for doubles.
+Breakfast is served daily, and the owners will even pack you a lunch if you're heading out for a hike; come back at the end of the day and the resort's pool and hammocks await.

 Whether you plan to hike the trails of Saba, charter a dive boat from Fort Bay, or visit the shops and restaurants of Windwardside, Juliana's Hotel is just a short walk away.
 Standard rooms, cottages, and apartments surround the hotel's pool and hot tub; the Tropics Cafe serves breakfast and lunch daily, special Thursday and Friday dinners, and tapas on Sunday nights.
 The free outdoor movie night on Fridays is a Saba tradition.

-Saba boutique hotel opened in 2011 has two suites (six more are under construction) and boasts of having the highest-elevation guest rooms in the Kingdom of the Netherlands.
-The hotel overlooks Windwardside from the lofty community known as The Level, and has accommodations themed to the many destinations visited by the owners, from China to Morocco.
+Selera Dunia Boutique Hotel, which opened in 2011, has two suites (six more are under construction) and boasts of having the highest-elevation guest rooms in the Kingdom of the Netherlands.
+The hotel overlooks Windwardside from the lofty community known as The Level and has accommodations themed to the many destinations visited by the owners, from China to Morocco.